Signal¶

 1. Perfect Forward Secrecy (PFS): After a session has been established, this property ensures that an attacker that compromises one device (and thus has access to the long- and medium-term secrets) is not able to learn anything about the keys derived in previous sessions.
 In other words, the attacker is not able to decrypt previously sent messages he might have recorded in transit.

 1. Post Compromise Security (PCS): This property is also referred to as healing or future secrecy and was first formally described in [CCG].
-It refers to the property that even if an attacker is able to compromise one device during a conversation for a limited amount of time, not content of future conversations might still regain some protection.
+It refers to the property that even if an attacker is able to compromise one device during a conversation for a limited amount of time, future conversations might still regain some protection.

 Signal Protocol Overview¶